Matching Algorithms for Causal Inference with Multiple Treatments: Simulations

 \subsection{Simulation results, $Z=3$}

-Figure~\ref{max3} shows boxplots of $MaxMax2SB$ across simulation factors for $Z=3$, for each of the ten matching algorithms and in the pre-matched cohort of eligible units, where each point represents the maximal bias at one factors' configuration.
+Figure~\ref{max3} shows boxplots of $MaxMax2SB$ across simulation factors for $Z=3$, for the pre-matched cohort of eligible units and the ten matching algorithms, when using a first-order GPS model.
+Each point in the boxplots represents the maximal bias at one factors' configuration.
 The best-performing method is VMnr with only 12\% of the configurations above 0.2.
-It is followed by matching on the Mahalanobis distance of the GPS and FM, with 17\% and 18\% of the configurations above 0.2, respectively.
-COVnc has the worst performance, with $MaxMax2SB$ exceeding 0.2 in 29\% of the configurations.
+It is followed by LGPSM and FM, with 17\% and 18\% of the configurations above 0.2, respectively.
+COVnc has the worst performance, with $MaxMax2SB$ exceeding 0.2 in 38\% of configurations.

+When using a second-order GPS model, the best-performing method with second-order GPS is VMnr with 38\% of the configurations above 0.2.
+It is followed by COVnc, LGPSM, and FM, with $MaxMax2SB$ exceeding 0.2 in 39\%, 45\%, and 45\% of configurations, respectively.

 Figure~\ref{prop3} depicts $Prop.Matched$ across configurations for matching algorithms with a caliper.
 VMF has the highest median $Prop.Matched$ with 99.8\% of the reference group units being matched on average.
 VM and VM2 have the second and third highest median $Prop.Matched$, with 99.3\% and 98.1\% of the reference group units matched on average, respectively.
 VMnr has the lowest median $Prop.Matched$, with only 64\% of the reference group units matched on average.
 Thus, while VMnr generally yields the lowest bias in the matched cohort, it is at the expense of generalizability, because the matched cohort is less representative of the original sample.